organization-supply/organization.supply/README.md

 Errors are tracked with Sentry.
 This is configured trough the .env file in which you will need to fill in the SENTRY_DSN variable.
 A `.env.example` file is provided.

 A `docker-compose.yml` file is also available for this stack for development.
 It runs the application with a Postgres DB instead of a sqlite one.
 A simple `build` and `up` should be enough, you can create a superuser in the python application container.
+Since it's storing data, you might need to create a volume with: `docker volume create --name=inventory`.

 # Testing